sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 The pipeline for videos include the following improvements:

-1. Search from Prior: In the next frame of video we don't need to do a blind search again for the sliding window approach, but instead you can just search in a margin around the previous lane line position, like in the above image.
+1. Search from Prior: In the next frame of video we don't need to do a blind search again for the sliding window approach, but instead we can just search in a margin around the previous lane line position, like in the above image.
 This only works as long we found lane boundaries in the previous step which passed the sanity checks.

-2. Sanity checks: The sanity checks investigates the plausibility of the found lane lines.
+2. Sanity checks: The sanity checks investigate the plausibility of the found lane lines.
 For example it is assumed that between frames the curvature and offset only changes slightly.
-Moreover, the lne width is checked.
+Moreover, the lane width is checked.
 Too small and too wide lanes are omitted.

 3. In case, our current solution failed the sanity checks or we were not able to find a solution, we use the history to construct lane lines.